tylerlong/rcm-migrate-to-rcv/README.md

 ## Todo

 - Schedule RCV meeting use the current Calendar user's RingCentral extension
-    -  What if he/she doesn't have an RingCentral extension?
+    -  What if he/she doesn't have a RingCentral extension?
     -  What if his/her calendar email is different from his/her RingCentral profile email?
 - RCV Meeting with password?
 - Refactor code